When you are deploying a Luciad portfolio-based application, you are required to obfuscate the Luciad portfolio libraries with ProGuard.

 As this is an intricate process, you can already take some precautions to prevent potential glitches before you start obfuscating.
 If you still run into problems despite those precautions, you can find a couple of suggestions for solutions in this article as well.

-By respecting these two simple rules, you can prevent most obfuscation-related problems:
+By respecting these rules, you can prevent most obfuscation-related problems:

 Check the solutions to some of the possible issues with ProGuard obfuscation.

 The log of warnings will also be of help if you still have to get in touch with the Luciad Support Desk Services.